acampbell3000/grails-picasa/README.txt

     * max - The maximum number of listing displayed per page.
     * maxsteps - The maximum number of steps displayed in the pagination block.
     * maxkeywords - The maximum number of keywords displayed in the tag listing result set.
+    * showPrivateAlbums - Whether to include private albums in all album requests.
+    * showPrivatePhotos - Whether to include private photos in all photo requests.

 Note: The properties imgmax and thumbsize are subject to a valid set of values detailed by the API's reference guide.